Wednesday, April 10, 2019

 Pat Clanton

-Patricia Clanton of Covington has been involved in a number of community activities over the years, among them Playmakers, the Chamber of Commerce, and even city government as a member of the city council.
+Patricia Clanton of Covington died on Wednesday, June 25, 2025.
+An enthusiastic promoter of her hometown, she was involved in a number of community activities over the past 95 years, among them Playmakers, the Chamber of Commerce, and even city government as a member of the city council.

 Pat Clanton at an early Alvin Awards Playmakers program